doherty100/kidzhackphilly/05-drawing-with-coordinates/README.md

     1. Drag a new "Draw: stamp" code block from the Draw tray and attach it to the previous code block.
 Wait, that drew a crocodile in the sky, and we want a sun.
 Change the stamp from "Crocodile" to "Sun smiling".
 Try changing the size and rotation and see what happens.
     ![5-005](./images/5-005.jpg)
     **figure 5-005** Draw a "Sun smiling" stamp.
-1. Now share your creation so everybody knows you can write programs that draw pictures!
+1. Now share your creation so everybody knows you can write a computer graphics program!
+See [baseball-toss.kcode](./baseball-toss.kcode) for a completed version.
-    1. Click "Share"
-    1. Set the title to "Baseball toss"
-    1. Set the description to "My first program!"

 ## What's next